matto2/matt-blog/about.md

 <img class="about-me"  src="/img/me-in-circle_IMG_4888.png">

-<strong>Hi, I'm Matt! </strong><span class="emoji">👋 </span>I have a varied background in design–from founding a surf magazine to running production at creative agencies.
-Recently I created keeptheapostrophe.com with my father.
-I occasionally write about UX and other subjects on [Medium](https://medium.com/@mattosurf).
-Check out my resume [here](/img/OLeary_resume_2019.pdf).

-My design process involves understanding customer and business goals via discussions and sketching out ideas with product owners.
+<strong>Hi, I'm Matt! </strong><span class="emoji">👋 </span> My design process involves understanding customer and business goals via discussions and sketching out ideas with product owners.
 I then prototype, test and iterate based on feedback.
 I love discussing and testing with customers.
 Things I check for: is this useful, usable, understandable, accessible?
 I collaborate closely with Engineering and QA to build and test, then validate production versions with customers.
 Design isn't done until customers are getting their jobs done.
+Check out my [resume](/img/OLeary_resume_2019.pdf).

+I have a varied background in design–from founding a surf magazine to running production at creative agencies.
+Recently I created keeptheapostrophe.com with my father.
+I occasionally write about UX and other subjects on [Medium](https://medium.com/@mattosurf).
+Also have produced a few [paintings](/paintings).
+Clearly I'm inspired by the California coast...
+Happy to chat anytime about design, surfing, or the best food trucks in Santa Cruz!

 <br>